Project Partnerships :: Hands on Assistance for Liberal Arts Colleges

 Examples of How We Help

-*The President of a highly selective national liberal arts institution needed to determine the direction for student affairs leadership in his institution before creating a job description and initiating a search.
+The President of a highly selective national liberal arts institution needed to determine the direction for student affairs leadership at the institution before creating a job description and initiating a search.
 We interviewed all members of the department, staff members from other departments who interacted with student affairs, influential faculty members, and students.
-We recommended a direction that he implemented.
+We recommended a direction that was implemented.

 *Three faculty members, at different institutions, were asked to assume temporary duties as chief student affairs officers.
 We connected them to other institutions where faculty members had become student affairs officers, for advice and counseling and understanding of the transition from faculty to administrator.
 We also served as back-up to them during those critical first years, on legal, disciplinary, and crisis management issues.